aliason/fertility-rates/README.md

 # Research Project: Analysis of Fertility Rates

 ## Project Description
-This repository contains the code for the final capstone project of PSTAT 100 (Data Science Concepts & Analysis) at UCSB.
+This repository contains the code for the capstone project of PSTAT 100 (Data Science Concepts & Analysis) at UCSB.
 Students practice the data science lifecycle on a research topic of their choosing, demonstrating key course concepts such as inference and prediction, principles of measurement, missing data, and notions of causality.

-My project examines the decline in fertility rates across select developed nations in 2018 and seeks to quantify the impact of gender, country, and world development indicators to total fertility rates.
-To achieve this, I will be conducting an in-depth analysis of fertility data in Python, applying various data science techniques to address my research questions.
+My project investigates the decline in fertility rates across select developed nations in the 20th century and seeks to identify the key drivers of this decrease.
+To this end, I will conduct an in-depth analysis of gender, country, and world development indicators in Pytjon, applying various techniques to address my research questions.

 ## Problem Statement
 Over the last 50 years, the global fertility rate has halved.
 Modernization and technological advancements were coupled with a stark decline in fertility rates, while population growth surged.
 This rapid growth was expected to plateau as fertility rates – measured as the average number of children per woman – continued to decline.
 As of 2021, the global fertility rate is 1.66 and falling.